 The tri-colored bat is a small, nocturnal species of bat found in eastern North America and Central America.
 They are one of the native North American mammals.

 Their colors range from yellowish-brown to reddish-brown.
-They measure from 30 to 35 mm and weigh from 4 to 10 g.
+They measure from 30 to 35 mm and weigh 4 to 10 g.

 This medium-sized animal measures between 13-37cm in length and can weigh between 0.3-3.7 kg.